JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 #### Embed emojis :blush:
 You can also add emjis to your text or report copying its code from the multiple web pages for example this one: https://gist.github.com/rxaviers/7360908

-:wink:
-\:wink:\

-I THINK THIS ALSO NEEDS TO BE EXPLAINE HERE, IS ESSENTIAL
+I THINK THIS ALSO NEEDS TO BE EXPLAINE HERE, IS ESSENTIAL (FALTA)

 - OR LABEL A TOOL (1 grave accent \`)
-- HOW TO WRITE SPECIAL CHARACTERS WRITTEN LITTERALLY WITH a back slash '\\'
-- YOU CAN ALSO COMMENT ON THE EMOJIS (IT'S JUST FUN).
-THEY CAN BE ADDED IN MD AND LINK THE GITHUB PAGE THAT HAD ALL OF THEM

 For more information you can visit these web pages: